 Here is what you need to know before you start a garage conversion.

-1. How much will my garage conversion cost?
+1. How much does a garage conversion cost?

 The costs of a garage conversion will vary depending on its current condition, what it's going to be used for and where you live in the country.